What can an apprentice claim on tax?

 If you work in a factory or on a site that has secure lockable storage the claim will be lost.

-From here this will open up the claims for:
+Successful recordkeeping will open up the claims for:

-Depreciation - The value of your vehicle drops, this drop is then claimed as a tax deduction
+Depreciation - The value of your vehicle drops, this drop is then claimed as a tax deduction in your tax return

 Fuel and Oil - Keep all your receipts as bank statements don't count.

 Repairs and maintenance - Not the huge muddies or the snorkel and 2.5-inch lift.
 Only expenses that can relate to your employment.

 RACQ - this is an expense that can be claimed.